circlesio/node-circlesio-sdk/Readme.md

 #### Query is the search lookup using normal mongodb queries (object):
 [Mongo Basic Queries](http://docs.mongodb.org/manual/core/read)
 [Mongo Adv Queries](http://docs.mongodb.org/manual/reference/operator/)
-just {} will return all and with the addtion of just
+just {} will return all and with the addition of just
 ```javascript
 { _id : ''}
 ```